Geology of Cambodia

 The geology of Cambodia is the study of the nation's rocks, minerals, water and landforms.
 Cambodia's ancient geologic history in the Precambrian is poorly understood.
 The region experienced tectonic activity and low-grade metamorphic rock formation throughout the Paleozoic, which a shift to marine conditions and fossil formation during the Permian and through much of the Mesozoic.
 Few rocks remain from the Cenozoic.
 Cambodia has comparatively few natural resources, although there is bauxite formed from laterite weathering, as well as phosphorite, iron, gems, limestone and other materials.

-Stratigraphy, Tectonics & Geologic History
+Stratigraphy, tectonics and geologic history

 There are no dated Precambrian rocks in Cambodia, but the gneiss and schist of the Proterozoic Kontum Massif Vietnam extend into the northeast of the country from Vietnam.
 High-grade metamorphic rocks that may be from the Precambrian are also found at Pailin in the west.
 This area has gneiss and amphibolite, diorite, granodiorite and relatively uniform mineralogy including quartz, plagioclase and hornblende.

 Paleozoic (539-251 million years ago)

-Not much is known about the early Paleozoic in Cambodia.
-Some rock sequences without fossils have been mapped as Cambrian and Silurian rocks because they underlie younger Paleozoic rocks.
-They tend to be intensely deformed and have low-grade regional metamorphism and are most common in southern Cambodian.
-Quartzite is interbedded with rhyolite, quartz, tourmaline schist, sericite shist and chlorite schist.
-Some true mica schist is also found along with sillimanite but the grade of metamorphism tends to be low.
-Only one fossil in Cambodia is known from the Cambrian.
-It is a trilobite from 10 kilometers northwest of Stung Treng in the north.
-The fossil is housed in black, sandy argillite.
-Late Paleozoic rocks from the Devonian to the Carboniferous are common in southern Cambodia.
-Most exposures lack fossils, and many are strongly folded and heavily fractured, containingchert and jasper.
-In some cases, there are trace radiolaria and sponge fossils.
-Sandstone, black shale, breccia, and limestone are found toward the top of the sequences.
-The Permian is primarily marked by limestones with large occurrences at Battambang.

 Extensive Permian limestone rocks are found at Sisophon in the west and to the south at Kampot, containing coral and brachiopod fossils.
 These fossils helped to establish the age of the limestone which is sometimes interbedded with clastic rocks.
 There is extensive karst landscape with many caves underlying much of Cambodia.